Most people find they need help from other people to make a full recovery.

 This page explains the people who may be able to help you, and how to access this support.

 Help from people close to you

-Some people find family or friends provide important support at this time.
+Some people find family, friends, or social groups including faith groups provide important support at this time.
 Talking about how you feel or just having a hug may help enormously.

 This is much better than bottling up your emotions.

 On the other hand, you may feel you don’t have this support.
 You may find it hard to talk to people around you because they are grieving too and experiencing different emotions at different times.
 You may feel these people aren’t close enough or don’t understand you.

 People around you might want to help you but not know where to start.

 If you are having difficulty communicating with people around you, it may help to read this online guide together.
 This can help explain feelings and make it easier to support each other.

 In many ways, children have the same needs as adults.
 Children want to know what has happened and be given opportunities to talk about it and feel involved and loved.